Задать вопрос

 Online schools embrace the technological connectedness of our era in creating truly global classrooms.
 CGA enrols students from over 20 different countries around the world.
 This brings valuable insights and experiences for students to learn and grow together surrounded by inspiring and driven classmates.
 These students will be challenged with a broader range of ideas that would serve them well academically and professionally as they head into an increasingly globalized society.

 We often hear that schools are here to prepare us for the future.
 But what exactly is the future we’re looking at?
-According to PwC, in 2020, 77% of all jobs require some degree of technological skills, and there are one million more computing jobs than applicants who can fill them.
+In 2020, 77% of all jobs require some degree of technological skills, and there are one million more computing jobs than applicants who can fill them.
 Similarly, a McKinsey study found that the rise of automation will accelerate the shift in professional skills over the past 15 years.
 The demand for technological skills, the smallest category today, will rise by 55% by 2030 – a surge affecting demand for basic digital skills as well as advanced skills such as computer programming.

 So, it shouldn’t be surprising that schools are playing catchup in recent years to integrate technology that better serves their students.
 Think about it, how many jobs today still require the bulk of their work to be done in pen and paper?
 Virtually none!
 Yet, most traditional schools still do the bulk of their work writing in exercise books and sitting pen and paper exams.